 Chicago Citation Maker

-Whether you are creating a reference or bibliography page for your anthology essay, looking at examples can work to make things a lot clearer.
+Whether you are creating a reference or bibliography page for your anthology essay, looking at examples can make things a lot clearer.
 And, if you took the easy way out and used a citation generator, then you can double-check that your generator was on top of its game.
 Not only does this make your life a ton easier, but this citation creator is checked for accuracy.

 Mastering Chicago Style Citations